George Loder: Life

-George Patrick Henry Loder was born in Bath, Somerset in 1816, son of George Loder, a flautist, and wife Mary Cook, who had married at St James, Bath, Somerset, on the 18th of December, 1815.
-Loder was baptized in the Chapel of St Mary, Walcot, Bath, on the 14th of November, 1816.
+George Patrick Henry Loder was born in Bath, Somerset in 1816, son of George Loder, a flautist, and wife Mary Cook, who had married at St James, Bath, Somerset, on 18 December 1815.
+Loder was baptized in the Chapel of St Mary, Walcot, Bath, on 14 November 1816.
 His sister was the pianist and composer Kate Loder, and his uncle, the violinist John David Loder, was father of the composer Edward Loder.
 His mother, Mary, died in 1821.
 His father remarried two years later to Frances Kirkham.